phpMussel/phpMussel/_docs/readme.EN.txt

     on that file to run phpMussel in the future.

  6) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
-To test phpMussel, run phpMussel, and when phpMussel asks you which file you'd like to scan, specify the directory path of the "_testfiles" directory included in the phpMussel archive, followed by a forward-slash, and press enter.
-You should see something along the lines of "Detected phpMussel-Testfile..." in the returned message.
+To test phpMussel, run phpMussel and try scanning the "_testfiles" directory provided with the package.

                                      ~ ~ ~